I am a researcher in Computer Science; my research topic is distributed

 This is related to my previous work on distributed garbage collection.

-I work for INRIA, the French National Institute for
+I am Distinguished Research Scholar (Emeritus) of Inria, the French National Institute for

 Computer Science and Control Science.

-I am part of Regal, a joint group
+I am part of Delys, a joint group

 I previously led the Cambridge